 During arousal the following occurs:

-- The man's central nervous system stimulates the release of a number of chemicals, including nitric oxide, which is now considered the main contributor for eliciting and maintaining erection.
+- The man's central nervous system stimulates the release of a number of chemicals, including nitric oxide, which is essential for producing and maintaining erection.

 - Nitric oxide stimulates production of cyclic GMP, a chemical that relaxes the smooth muscles in the penis.
 This allows blood to flow into the tiny pool-like cavernous sinuses, flooding the penis.